🧢 Coach T's Recap

 Strong, recognizable branding helps tie performance to your identity

-Consideration will look different for each consumer and each brand.
-The brands that win consideration are the ones that feel familiar, stay consistent, and stand out so when customers are ready to choose, the decision feels easy.
+Consideration will look different by category, audience, and brand maturity.
+But the brands that consistently win consideration are the ones that feel familiar, stay consistent, and stand out so when customers are ready to choose, the decision feels easy.